achall36/RoxvilleRooster.github.io/pulp_game_setting_rules_simple.md

 This edge is for character concepts where the hero has access to a gizmo, but is not the scientist who built it --for example, a down-on-his-luck air circus pilot who finds a high-tech rocket pack.

+#### Iron Jaw (Combat)

+Requirements: Vigor d8+

+The character can shrug off the mightiest of blows, receiving a +2 bonus to Soak rolls.

 #### Just the Thing (Weird)
 Requirements: Wild Card, Luck